Dew3120/PUSL2022-Introduction-to-IOT/README.md

 The project focuses on designing an **end-to-end IoT-based Smart Building Automation & Energy Management system**, aimed at optimizing energy consumption and automating building environments using real-time data and smart control mechanisms.

-> ⚠️ *This repository currently serves as a project skeleton.
-System components and technologies will be finalized during development.*

 ---